Board of Directors

 Alma comes to the Raw Milk Institute with 19 total years in banking and book keeping.
 Alma worked for Bank of America for 14 years, starting as a teller and working her way up to Account Manager.
 After a long tenure with Bank of America, Alma was recruited to move to work at a credit union, where she was solely responsible for assuring all accounts were balanced and reconciled and handled customer relations.
 Alma currently works full time for Organic Pastures as the Accounts Receivable Manager.

-The Executive Advisory Council members provide public outreach and academic support to the Board of Directors of the Raw Milk Institute.
+The Advisory Board members provide public outreach and academic support to the Board of Directors of the Raw Milk Institute.

 Dr. Ted Beals, MD